 Joe Becker, AVP for Public Affairs and Communications, Announces Plan to Leave Lewis & Clark

 Joe Becker, associate vice president for Public Affairs and Communications, has announced that he will leave Lewis & Clark in early June.
+[Editor’s note: Joe has agreed to stay on until early August, while the search for his replacement is underway.]

 “This was an extremely difficult decision for me, and not taken lightly.
 But it’s the right one,” Becker said.
 “After 20 years in the thick of growth, change, crisis, and achievement in this community I treasure, I now look forward to cheering Lewis & Clark from the sidelines.
 I’ve supported seven presidents (including interims), and I’m happy to end on a high note with Wim.
 I can’t overstate how much I will miss the day-to-day interactions and collaborations I have with everyone in our community, especially my PubComrades and my colleagues on Executive Council.
 That said, my wife is retired, and I am excited to now be more present and engaged in our future together.
 And I look forward to the space to pursue mindfully whatever’s next in my professional life.”